dhruvi5/Epsilon-Recruitment-Website/README.md

 The ERW is not just another recruitment platform.
 It's a revolutionary system where:
 - Admins reign supreme (with their mighty JWT tokens).
 - Users are rewarded for existing with a starting balance of 5000 fake bucks.
-- Events are created, managed, and priced so ambitiously you’d think they’re selling Beyoncé tickets.
+- Events are created, managed, and priced so ambitiously you’d think they’re selling Coldplay tickets.

 ---